stavros-k/docs/docs/6-windows/1-wds-windows-server.md

 - Windows Server Images
 	1. Prepare the images
-		- Open your Windows ISO and Navigate to `sources`
+		- Open your Windows ISO and navigate to `sources`
 		- Copy `boot.wim` and `install.wim` to `C:\RemoteInstall`
 		- Rename them to `Server2022Boot.wim` and `Server2022Install.wim`
 	2. Add Boot Images
-		- Go to WDS and right click `Boot Images` on the left sidebar
+		- Navigate to WDS and right click `Boot Images` on the left sidebar
 		- Click `Add Boot Image...`
 		- Browse and select the `Server2022Boot.wim` image
 		- Change name to `Windows Server 2022 Boot`.
 		- Done
 	3. Add Install Images
-		- Go to WDS and right click `Install Images` on the left sidebar
+		- Navigate to WDS and right click `Install Images` on the left sidebar
 		- Click `Add Install Image...`
 		- Create an image group: `Server-2022`
 		- Browse and select the `Server2022Install.wim` image